SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 ![](assets/chapter-1-images/00.Intellij-idea-8.png)

-Then we simply select the JDK installation folder and click **[OK]**.
-That's it.
-We're ready to start working with **IntelliJ IDEA**.
+Then we select the JDK installation folder and click **[OK]**.
+That is it.
+We are ready to start working with **IntelliJ IDEA**.

 ### Older versions of IntelliJ IDEA
-Using older versions of IntelliJ IDEA is possible, but definitely **not advisable**, as they might not contain some of the newest development options which may result in some of the examples from this book not compiling.
+Using older versions of IntelliJ IDEA is possible but **not advisable**.
+Older versions might not contain some of the newest development options, and some of the examples from this book may not be compile.

 ### Online development environments
 There are also **online development environments** which allow you to write code directly in your browser.
-They are not the most convenient but if you have no other options, you can use them at the start your education and install IntelliJ IDEA later.
+They are not the most convenient, but if you have no other options, you can use them at the start of your education and install IntelliJ IDEA later.
 You can find useful links here:
-- For Java we can use the following online Java IDE: [https://www.compilejava.net](https://www.compilejava.net).
+- For Java, we can use the following online Java IDE: [https://www.compilejava.net](https://www.compilejava.net).
 - For C# we can use **.NET Fiddle**: [https://dotnetfiddle.net](https://dotnetfiddle.net).
-- For JavaScript we can write JS code directly in our browser by pressing **[F12]**.
+- For JavaScript, we can write JS code directly in our browser by pressing **[F12]**.

 ### Project solutions and Projects in IntelliJ IDEA
-The IntelliJ IDEA project uses **logic to group the numerous files** that make up a certain application or component.
-A single **IntelliJ IDEA project** consists of several **Java source files**, configuration files and other resources.
-Each Java source file can have several **definitions and types** (classes or other definitions). **Classes** contain methods (actions), which are comprised of **series of commands**.
-It may seem complicated, but in larger projects, this structure is extremely convenient and allows for good organization of our work files.
+The IntelliJ IDEA project uses **logic to group the numerous files** that make up a specific application or component.
+A single **IntelliJ IDEA project** consists of several **Java source files**, configuration files, and other resources.
+Each Java source file can have several **definitions and types** (classes or other definitions). **Classes** contain methods (actions), which consist of **series of commands**.
+It may seem complicated, but in larger projects, this structure is extremely convenient and allows for a good organization of our work files.

 ### Example: creating a 'Hello Java' console program
-Let's get back to our console program.
+Let us get back to our console program.
 Now that we have IntelliJ IDEA installed, we can run it.
-Then we'll create a new project: **[Create New Project]**.
+Then we will create a new project: **[Create New Project]**.
 Choose **[Java]** -> **[Command Line App]** from the dialog window and give our project an appropriate name – `HelloJava`, for instance.

 ![](assets/chapter-1-images/01.Hello-java-01.png)

 ![](assets/chapter-1-images/01.Hello-java-02.png)

-IntelliJ IDEA will create an empty Java program for us and we'll just need to write the code for it.
+IntelliJ IDEA will create a blank Java program for us and we will need to write the code for it.

 #### Writing program code
-Java programs' source code is written between the curly brace of the **`main(String[] args)`** section.
-This is the main method (action) executed when starting a Java program.
-Press [Enter] after the opening bracket and we can start writing.
-In regards to text formatting, program code is written with an indentation which help when reviewing and debugging it.
+Java programs' source code is written between the curly brackets of the **`main(String[] args)`** section.
+It is the main method (action) executed when starting a Java program.
+Press [Enter] after the opening bracket, and we can start writing.
+In regards to text formatting, program code is written with an indentation which helps when reviewing and debugging it.

 ![](assets/chapter-1-images/01.Hello-java-03.png)